apugoneappu/testing/docs/README.md

 4. (Optional) If you wish to book a slot for only some of the beneficiaries registered on CoWIN, enter their names here.
 If empty, BookMySlot will try to book for all valid beneficiaries registered on CoWIN.
 Example: names - `Raju Singh, Meena Goyal`

+5. (Optional) If you wish to book a slot for only some of the available vaccine types, enter their names here.
+If empty, BookMySlot will try to book for all available vaccines.
+Example: vaccine names - `Covaxin, Covishield`

+6. (Optional) If you wish to book only free or paid slots, you can select the vaccine cost.

-5. Select your state from the list of states.
+7. Select your state from the list of states.
 Example: choose `Rajasthan`

-6. Select your district(s) from the list of districts.
+8. Select your district(s) from the list of districts.
 To select more than one district, hold the control key while clicking them.
 Example: choose `Jaipur I` and `Jaisalmer`

-7. Click `Submit`
+9. Click `Submit`

-8. As soon as a vaccination appointment is available, a new window popup opens up to show a captcha image.
+10. As soon as a vaccination appointment is available, a new window popup opens up to show a captcha image.
 The captcha popup contains important details such as centre name, centre address, date and time of the booking. **To grab your attention, BookMySlot will make a sound when the captcha is required.**
 <img height="200" alt="Screenshot 2021-05-15 at 9 46 00 PM" src="https://user-images.githubusercontent.com/15952329/118370876-66a2d980-b5c7-11eb-8b46-913b5b437617.png">

-9. If you would like to proceed booking with the details shown in the captcha window, enter the captcha and press `OK`. **If you don't want to proceed booking in a particular centre, press cancel and that centre will be blacklisted for you (only for the current session).**
+11. If you would like to proceed booking with the details shown in the captcha window, enter the captcha and press `OK`. **If you don't want to proceed booking in a particular centre, press cancel and that centre will be blacklisted for you (only for the current session).**

-10. If the booking is successful, a confirmation popup opens up with the details of the booking, such as person names, centre name, date of appointment etc.
+12. If the booking is successful, a confirmation popup opens up with the details of the booking, such as person names, centre name, date of appointment etc.
 <img width="372" alt="Screenshot 2021-05-16 at 10 39 19 PM" src="https://user-images.githubusercontent.com/15952329/118413736-69342a80-b6be-11eb-83a0-88a876393cd4.png">

-11. If the booking was unsuccessful for any reason (appointment slot filled before confirmation, incorrect captcha etc.), then BookMySlot will keep looking for more appointments.
+13. If the booking was unsuccessful for any reason (appointment slot filled before confirmation, incorrect captcha etc.), then BookMySlot will keep looking for more appointments.

-12. The current session expires after 15 minutes.
+14. The current session expires after 15 minutes.
 You can see the time remaining in the current session at the top-right of the window. **BookMySlot will show a popup and play a sound prompting you to login again with a new OTP after the current session expires.**

 ## Booking a nearby vaccination centre